 PCA is nearly invariably used in the analysis of NIR data, and for a very good reason.
 Typical NIR spectra are acquired at many wavelengths.
 With our Brimrose Luminar 5030, we typically acquire 601 wavelength points with an interval of 2 nm.

 601 data points for each spectra are, in general, a very redundant set.
-NIR spectra are fairly information-poor, that is they never contains sharp features, such as absorption peaks, as it may be the case for Raman or MIR spectroscopy.
+NIR spectra are fairly information-poor, that is they never contain sharp features, such as absorption peaks, as it may be the case for Raman or MIR spectroscopy.
 For this reason, most of the features of NIR spectra at different wavelengths are highly correlated.

 That is where PCA comes into play.
 PCA is very efficient at performing dimensionality reduction in multidimensional data which display a high level of correlation.
 PCA will get rid of correlated components in the data by projecting the multidimensional data set (601 dimensions for our spectrometer) to a much lower dimensionality space, often a few, or even just two, dimensions.